matfitchell/dubiousdatabase/README.md

 Jonathan N
 - Set up the back-end web app
 - Created the routes (login, logout, and register) and password hashing.
+- Helped with creating other backend routes and miscelaneous functionality
+- Implemented the review backend route

 Mitchell M
 -Implemented backend for item insertion